rluks/writing/s/invader.md

 - Your questions – you ask about the team, culture, expectations, next steps, etc.
 - Closing – recap, outline the hiring timeline, and thank each other.

-C: Yes, I have questions.
-My fellow hatchling submitted resume with you previous month but haven't heart back from you at all, are they in the process?
-**I: I'm only responsible for the current batch of candidates and don't have any information of any other batches.
-Submitted resumes are processed automatically and any non-compliant are rejected without further action.
-As I mentioned before, Organization doesn't waste resources it would go against everything our shareholders believe.**

-C: Did I get the job?

-**I: I really need to cut this short.
-I got a next round of interview in 2 months and need to prepare**